 6) It blocks cancer development at virtually every step in the process, and through multiple mechanisms, making it an important cancer chemo-preventive agent.

-7) NAC fights the stomach infection Helicobacter pylori on two fronts, inhibiting the organism’s growth while reducing production of inflammatory cytokines that can lead to gastritis or ulcers.
+7) NAC fights the stomach infection Helicobacter pylori on two fronts, inhibiting the organism’s growth while reducing the production of inflammatory cytokines that can lead to gastritis or ulcers.

-N-acetyl cysteine is also used for preventing alcoholic liver damage, and protection against environmental pollutants, such as; carbon monoxide, chloroform, urethanes, certain herbicides, cancer treatment drugs ifosfamide and doxorubicin, and as a hangover remedy.
+N-acetyl cysteine is also used for preventing alcoholic liver damage, and protection against environmental pollutants, such as; carbon monoxide, chloroform, urethanes, certain herbicides, cancer treatment drugs ifosfamide, and doxorubicin, and as a hangover remedy.

 600-1,800 mg of NAC daily:

 may act as an effective intervention against a constellation of degenerative diseases.

 Hay fever, a lung condition called fibrosing alveolitis, head, neck, and lung cancer.